-If you started a small business venture this year, there’s a lot of excitement—but also new responsibilities and requirements, one of those being filing small business taxes.
-In the event that this is your first time filing small business taxes, don’t let the challenge of filing take away the excitement of finally being your own boss.
+If you started a small business venture this year, there’s a lot of excitement — but also new responsibilities and requirements, one of those being filing small business taxes for the first time.
+In the event that you're filing small business taxes for the first time, don’t let the challenge of filing take away the excitement of finally being your own boss.
+I

 Instead, read further, because this article tells you all you need to know about filing small business taxes for the first time, including how to file your return, what the tax forms mean, and how to simplify the record-keeping process for your business.